Free Trial

 • Buffett reduced holdings in companies like HP, Chevron, Amazon, and AON while maintaining substantial investments in Apple and Bank of America.

-• Five stocks to consider instead of General Motors.
+• Five stocks we like better than General Motors.

 Warren Buffett is widely regarded as the most well-known, famous, and successful investor of all time.
 As such, his investment decisions and changes to his holdings are closely monitored and highly anticipated by the investing community.